 Rainy September, late evening.
-I am surrounded by a group of strangers having late dinner at a hotel in the center of Vienna.
-All of us are here for the same reason – we missed our late flights and the airline company assured the dinner and accommodation.
+I am surrounded by a group of strangers having a late dinner at a hotel probably none of us know the name.
+All of us are here for the same reason – we missed our flights due to late arrivals and the airline assured the dinner and accommodation at this place in the center of Vienna.
 A young French couple is sitting at the opposite table.
-I can hear the woman talking to the waiter: “You want to say that we have the business class and now we have to pay extra for some cheese on my pasta?”
+I can hear the woman talking to the waiter: “You want to say that despite our business class ticket we have to pay extra for some cheese on my pasta?”
 The clerk’s answer is unemotionally neat and clear: “Yes exactly”.
 Cold and factual service is what I really got enough today.
 I’m taking my smartphone and tweeting the following.

 — Alen Gojceta (@agojceta) September 1, 2014

-It all happened when I was flying from Belgrade to Bucharest over Vienna.
-To make more productive the next day, I decided to take a less comfortable evening flight over Vienna instead of the direct one in the morning.
+It all happened during my flight from Belgrade to Bucharest over Vienna.
+To have a more productive day, I decided to take a less comfortable evening flight over Vienna instead of the direct one in the morning.

 Just after we landed to Vienna, while some of the passengers were still at their seats, I told the flight attendant that my boarding for the next flight ends in 20 minutes.
 She responded by telling me just to go through the regular procedure.
 Without any additional information – will I make it or not.
 At the time, I was sure by the tone of her voice and her expression, that she meant: “You should make it by passing the normal procedure”.
 It turned out lately that this was my first #idontcare that evening.

 If you won’t, competition will set standards for expectations